oliatsm/cnn-cifar10/README.md

 - `serial/` – Basic serial implementation of CNN
 - `openacc/` – GPU-accelerated version using OpenACC
 - `padding/` – Optimized version with zero-padding to simplify convolution
-- `common/` – Utility functions for memory allocation and timing

 ## How to Compile